FalcoSuessgott/kubectl-vault-login/docs/mode-01.md

 ```

 ## Configure `Vault` access
-The following manifest, creates a `Service Account` `vault-auth` and binds the role `service-account-token-creator` to it, which allows to create `Service Account Tokens`.
-This `Service Account` is being used by `Vault` to create `Service Account Tokens` for the `tmp-sa` `Service Account` that we will create in the next section:
+The following manifest, creates a Service Account `vault-auth` and assigns it the role `service-account-token-creator`, which allows to create Service Account Tokens.

+This Service Account is being used by `Vault` to create Service Account Tokens for the `tmp-sa` Service Account that we will create in the next section:

 ```yaml
 cat <<EOF | kubectl create -f -